Pub/Sub at the edge with Fanout

 const result = await jose.jwtVerify(req.headers.get('Grip-Sig'), cryptoKey);

-The Rust-based quick start above uses a single Compute service as both a normal Fastly service that receives end-user traffic, and also as the backend used by Fanout to negotiate streams.
-This is achieved by adding a backend called self to the Compute service using the public domain of the service, and then passing that backend name in the handoff_fanout call.
+The starter kits for Fanout illustrate using a single Compute service as both a normal Fastly service that receives end-user traffic and also as the backend used by Fanout to negotiate streams.
+This is achieved by adding a backend called self to the Compute service using the public domain of the service and then specifying that backend name when handing off to Fanout.
 You could also use another, different Compute service as the Fanout backend.

-Depending on your use case, it may make sense to use Fastly as the Fanout backend, or it may be better to use the same origin server you use for non-streaming requests.
-For example:
+Depending on your use case, it may make sense to use a Fastly Compute service as the Fanout backend, or it may be better to use the same origin server you use for non-streaming requests.

-• Consider using Fastly to provide the Fanout backend if:
+Consider using a Fastly Compute service to provide the Fanout backend if:

 • you have a small number of channels